croxton/craftcms-hda-starter-kit/README.md

 For instructions see [Async Alpine](https://github.com/Accudio/async-alpine).

 #### `vueComponents()`
 Vue components are loaded on demand in content swapped by htmx, such as `<main>`.
 Create components in `framework/components/vue`, and attach to elements with `data-vue-component="MyComponent"`.
-Determine the loading strategy for the component with `data-load=""`, and pass props via additional `data-` attributes.
+Determine the loading strategy for the component with `data-load=""`, and pass props via the `data-options=""` attribute (which accepts any valid JSON string).

 No initialisation step is required for Vue components, they are loaded and mounted automatically on demand as individual Vue application instances.